-Sigmoid adenocarcinoma treatment cost in India typically involves a PET/CT scan running AUD $577 to AUD $865 and a primary surgery like a colectomy, which costs between AUD $7,930 and AUD $16,581.
+Sigmoid adenocarcinoma treatment cost in India typically involves a PET/CT scan running Price on request to Price on request and a primary surgery like a colectomy, which costs between AUD $7,767 and AUD $16,241.
 Total expenses depend on the cancer stage, surgical approach, and clinic choice.
 Patients generally save around 60–80% compared to Australia and Western Europe.
 Top cities for this treatment include Bengaluru, Mumbai, and Delhi.

 Typical Sigmoid Adenocarcinoma Treatment Costs in India